yehudacohen/alchemy/alchemy-web/docs/providers/cloudflare/durable-object-namespace.md

 # Bind to a Worker

-Binds the Durable Object namespace to a Worker.
+Bind a Durable Object namespace to a Worker to enable access.

 ```ts
 import { Worker, DurableObjectNamespace } from "alchemy/cloudflare";